-Animal Health Australia (AHA) coordinates the national Johne’s disease (JD) in cattle Framework for Australia’s beef and dairy industries, governments and veterinarians.
+Animal Health Australia (AHA) coordinates a number of biosecurity programs for Australia’s livestock industries, governments and veterinarians.

 Effective biosecurity at the enterprise and industry level is considered to be extremely important in mitigating the risk of the introduction or spread of animal diseases.